 So it's not as structured mark-up happy as the other three search engines.
 But for the most part, it stays on target with my website first, then other places that we've published second.
 The site also wants to suggest meta-data that someone might be looking for the command line "sconfig.exe" from Microsoft instead of me.
 We kind of expected that too.

 Mmmmmm, my favorite way of viewing images is if we're on a tablet despite the fact we are on a desktop.
 Kind of a weird vibe when it comes to displaying the images in a mosaic fashion.
 But regardless it's similar to Google with filling up the first page with images from my domain before moving on to other sites.

 Dogpile needs to some tender loving care in the CSS department and build themselves a responsive website that can handle dynamic resolutions.
 Despite this, the search results are identical to DuckDuckGo with misfiring the same Twitch profile as well as repeating the same videos just in thumbnail/description mode instead of just picture mode.

 After turning SafeSearch off and content moderation off on DogPile, it crashed, reloading again.
 Once again nothing about my site.
 Disappointing.

 Yahoo comparison test - #5

-Yahoo has had a decline from their search engine almost to the point where it’s laughable to even use them as a search engine.
+Yahoo has had a decline in its search engine almost to the point where it's laughable to even use them as a search engine.
 There was a point during y2k that Yahoo felt almost unstoppable.
 We were even using them to plan to go on vacations.
-With endless security breaches and it’s a miracle the company is still alive.
-Yet, it’s still around because Yahoo wants to become a media/news site and less of a search engine.
-Since if you go into the search engine it has the same tabs as everyone else we’re giving them a try next here.
+With endless security breaches and it's a miracle the company is still alive.
+Yet, it's still around because Yahoo wants to become a media/news site and less of a search engine.
+Since if you go into the search engine it has the same tabs as everyone else we're giving them a try next here.